ljacobsson/cfn-resource-actions/README.md

 ## Known Issues

-Does not reload base don updates to your template.
+Does not reload based on updates to your template.
 To map with the latest version of the stack, disable and re-enable the extension